nateforsyth/nateforsyth.github.io/_posts/2019-05-17-typescript-and-javascript-not-playing-nicely-spfx-react.md

 ![SharePoint Modern Search - the updated UX](/img/SearchAndTypeScript02.png)

-Here's what they have done to the DOM elements:
+Here's what they have done to the DOM elements (note the class names - these change every time they update making pattern matching a nightmare):

 ![SharePoint Modern Search - the updated DOM](/img/SearchAndTypeScript05.png)

 We have a working solution to manipulate the DOM elements, it hasn't changed from our previous implementation.

-The issue comes about due to our requirement to use a vanilla JS file to isolate Search based DOM elements due to restrictions we have with specific versions of all frameworks for specific clients.

-## I've encountered an issue whereby I am struggling to invoke functionality from within a JS file

 This example forms a part of an [SPFx](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/sharepoint-framework-overview) [Extension](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/overview-extensions) project embedded into SharePoint as an [Application Customiser](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/extensions/get-started/using-page-placeholder-with-extensions).
 SharePoint [PnP PowerShell](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/?view=sharepoint-ps) is used to programmatically [add the customisation](https://docs.microsoft.com/en-us/powershell/module/sharepoint-pnp/add-pnpcustomaction?view=sharepoint-ps).

+## I've encountered an issue whereby I am struggling to invoke functionality from within a JS file

+This particular issue comes about due to our requirement to use a vanilla JS file to isolate Search based DOM elements due to restrictions we have with specific versions of all frameworks for specific clients.

-This functionality has been added to a React component (child) that currently only renders an empty div element to keep the state separated from the parent.
+Functionality has been added to a React component (child) that currently only renders an empty div element.
+It keeps the state separated from the parent.

-### Highlighting the problem
+### Failing to invoke JavaScript from within TypeScript

+Enough background.

 **Here's some very basic functionality to highlight the problem:**